 Does that mean that our stories will all be light-hearted and happy?
 Does that mean that all we want to do is have fun?

 To the first question: no. Not at all.
 There will be stories of all kinds at Orson’s.
 And of course we want to have fun—after all, we are a fictional bear, and we do have a name that could be mistaken for the local watering hole.

 All are welcome here.

-Currently, Orson's Publishing is operated by its founder, Garrett Dennert.
-In 2012, Garrett attained his B.A. from Grand Valley State University, and has since placed work at Barely South Review, Midwestern Gothic, Monkeybicycle, and Whiskeypaper.
+In 2012, Garrett attained his B.A. in Creative Writing from Grand Valley State University, and has since gained over five years of digital marketing experience.
+From 2012 through 2014, Garrett served as the Nonfiction Editor of Squalorly.
+He has been fortunate enough to place literary work at Barely South Review, Midwestern Gothic, Monkeybicycle, and Whiskeypaper.

 Garrett founded Orson's Publishing in 2016.
 That same year, he published his first novel, Wounded Tongue.

 Adam Van Winkle was born and raised in Texoma on both sides of the Oklahoma-Texas border and currently resides with his wife and two dogs on a rural route in Southern Illinois.
 His writing has appeared in places like The Dead Mule School of Southern Literature, Red Dirt Forum, Cheap Pop!, Crack the Spine, Vignette Review, Steel Toe Review, Dirty Chai, and Pithead Chapel.
 He has new fiction forthcoming in Bull Men's Fiction as well.